sparrowcode/PermissionsKit/README.md

 ### List

-Native `UITableViewController`.
+It's native `UITableViewController`.
 Use it when you have more than two permissions.
 An example of how it is used:

 ```swift
 let controller = SPPermissions.list([.calendar, .camera, .contacts])